 Removing Smaller Blood Stains

 Removing a smaller blood stain depends on the type of surface it is on.
-If fresh blood is on a nonporous surface, you can wipe it away using a sanitizing agent.
-Ammonia, bleach blended with water (in a 1-part bleach, 9-parts water ratio), or other type of disinfectant cleaner can do the trick.
-If blood has dried on a hard, nonporous surface, you can remove the blood stain fairly easily as well, using the same types of chemicals.
+If fresh blood is on a non-porous surface, you can wipe it away using a sanitizing agent.
+Ammonia, bleach blended with water (in a 1-part bleach, 9-parts water ratio), or other types of disinfectant cleaner can do the trick.
+If blood has dried on a hard, non-porous surface, you can remove the blood stain fairly easily as well, using the same types of chemicals.
 You may need to use something more substantial than a cloth to scrub off the dried blood, without damaging the surface.

 Removing smaller fresh blood stains on clothing is best accomplished by soaking the material in cold water, with table salt or ammonia added.
 The ratio is 2 tablespoons of salt or ammonia for every quart of water.

 If the blood stain has set, or come close to that point, the BBC recommends making a paste using a meat tenderizer and cold water.
 The paste is worked into the fabric and left on for 15 minutes.
 The paste is then rinsed off, usually having removed at least the bulk of the set stain.